-Coliving takes many forms, from commercial serviced studios with restaurants, all the way to grassroots community houses sharing potluck dinners.
-Every coliving space has its own character, yet share in the fundamental principles and benefits of:
+Coliving takes many forms, from commercial serviced micro-studios with restaurants, all the way to grassroots collaborative houses sharing potluck dinners.
+Every coliving space has its own character, yet shares the fundamental principles and benefits of:

-⭐️ improving our quality of life with better facilities as collectives
+⭐️ improving quality of life with better facilities collectively

-The uses of coliving spaces can span beyond being a mere home, even whilst welcoming us as one, to include work, learning, wellbeing and impact. 🤩
+The use of coliving spaces can span beyond being a mere home, even whilst welcoming us as one, to include work, learning, wellbeing and impact. 🤩

 What are some types of coliving spaces?